twlaub/tkCOVIDplots/README.md

 # tkCOVIDplots
-There are now three scripts.
+There are now four scripts.
 The original is just for the United States and is now named tkCOVIDplots-USA.py.
 A second script is also for the United States but uses a different data source and is name tkCOVIDplots-USA2.py.
-The third script is for the entire world and is named tkCOVIDplots-world.py.
+The third script is also for the US but uses Johns Hopkins data.
+The fourth script is for the entire world and is named tkCOVIDplots-world.py.
 The interface is as described below for all three scripts.